Novi Sad: Culture

 In the 19th and early 20th century, Novi Sad was the capital of Serbian culture, earning it the nickname Serbian Athens.
 During that time, many Serbian novelists, poets, jurists, and publishers had lived or worked in Novi Sad at some point in their career, including Vuk Stefanović Karadžić, Mika Antić, Đura Jakšić and Jovan Jovanović Zmaj, among others.
 Matica srpska, the oldest cultural-scientific institution in Serbia, was moved from Budapest to Novi Sad in 1864, and now contains the second-largest library in the country, the Library of Matica srpska, with over 3.5 million volumes.
 The Serbian National Theatre, one of the oldest professional theatre among the South Slavs, was founded in Novi Sad in 1861.

 Today, Novi Sad is the second largest cultural centre in Serbia, after Belgrade.
 Municipal officials have made the city more attractive with numerous cultural events and music concerts.
 Since 2000, Novi Sad is home to the EXIT festival, one of the biggest music summer festivals in Europe.
 Other important cultural events include the Sterijino pozorje theatre festival, Zmaj Children Games, International Novi Sad Literature Festival, Novi Sad Jazz Festival, and many others.
 Novi Sad also hosts a fashion show twice a year, attracting local and international designers.
 Called Serbia Fashion Week, the event also features the works of applied artists, musicians, interior decorators, multimedia experts and architects.

 In addition to the Serbian National Theatre, other prominent playhouses consist of the Novi Sad Theatre, Novi Sad Youth Theatre, and the Cultural Centre of Novi Sad.
 The Novi Sad Synagogue also houses many cultural events.
 Other cultural institutions include the Detachment of the Serbian Academy of Science and Art, Library of Matica Srpska, Novi Sad City Library and Azbukum.
-The city is also home to the Archive of Vojvodina, which has collected numerous documents from the Vojvodina region dating back to 1565.
+The city is also home to the Archives of Vojvodina. dating back to 1565.

 Novi Sad has several folk song societies, which are known as kulturno-umetničko društvo or KUD.
 The best known societies in the city are: KUD Svetozar Marković, AKUD Sonja Marinković, SKUD Željezničar, FA Vila and the oldest SZPD Neven, established in 1892.

-National minorities express their own traditions, folklore and songs through various societies such as the Hungarian MKUD Petőfi Sándor, Slovak SKUD Pavel Jozef Šafárik, and Ruthenian RKC Novi Sad.
+Ethnic minorities express their own traditions, folklore and songs through various societies such as the Hungarian MKUD Petőfi Sándor, Slovak SKUD Pavel Jozef Šafárik, and Pannonian Rusyn RKC Novi Sad.

 Novi Sad was chosen to be the European Capital of Culture for 2021, however its mandate was moved to 2022 due to the COVID-19 pandemic.
 From this mandate, the industrial zone in Liman neighborhood was repurposed as an artist quarter known as Distrikt.
-Due the continued efforts of local artists, the city became a UNESCO Creative City of Media Arts in 2023.
+Due to the continued efforts of local artists, the city became a UNESCO Creative City of Media Arts in 2023.